georgrybski/user-management-service/README.md

 # User and Address Management Service

-This microservice, built with Spring Boot, is responsible for managing users and addresses.
-The service provides a REST API that enables the retrieval, creation, updating, and deletion of user and address entities.
+This is a Spring Boot microservice responsible for managing users and addresses.
+This service provides a REST API that enables the retrieval, creation, updating, and deletion of user and address entities.

 ## Installation